Serpentinization: Formation of magnetite and hydrogen

 In most crustal rock, the chemical activity of oxygen is prevented from dropping to very low values by the fayalite-magnetite-quartz (FMQ) buffer.
-The very low chemical activity of silica during serpentinization eliminates this buffer, allowing serpentinization to produce highly reducing conditions.
-Under these conditions, water is capable of oxidizing ferrous (Fe^{2+}) ions in fayalite.
-The process is of interest because it generates hydrogen gas:
+The very low chemical activity of silica during serpentinization eliminates this buffer, creating highly reducing conditions that allow water to oxidize ferrous (Fe^{2+}) ions in fayalite.
+This reaction modifies minerals and liberates hydrogen gas:

-However, studies of serpentinites suggest that iron minerals are first converted to ferroan brucite, that is, brucite containing Fe(OH)2, which then undergoes the Schikorr reaction in the anaerobic conditions of serpentinization:
+Studies of serpentinites suggest that in nature iron minerals are first converted to ferroan brucite, that is, brucite containing Fe(OH)2, which then undergoes the Schikorr reaction in the anaerobic conditions of serpentinization:

 Maximum reducing conditions, and the maximum rate of production of hydrogen, occur when the temperature of serpentinization is between 200 and 315 C and when fluids are carbonate undersaturated.
 If the original ultramafic rock (the protolith) is peridotite, which is rich in olivine, considerable magnetite and hydrogen are produced.
 When the protolith is pyroxenite, which contains more pyroxene than olivine, iron-rich talc is produced with no magnetite and only modest hydrogen production.
 Infiltration of silica-bearing fluids during serpentinization can suppress both the formation of brucite and the subsequent production of hydrogen.

 Chromite present in the protolith will be altered to chromium-rich magnetite at lower serpentinization temperatures.
 At higher temperatures, it will be altered to iron-rich chromite (ferrit-chromite).
 During serpentinization, the rock is enriched in chlorine, boron, fluorine, and sulfur.
 Sulfur will be reduced to hydrogen sulfide and sulfide minerals, though significant quantities are incorporated into serpentine minerals, and some may later be reoxidized to sulfate minerals such as anhydrite.
 The sulfides produced include nickel-rich sulfides, such as mackinawite.